Which company has the cheapest car insurance in West Virginia for a bad driving record?

 Three years is common, but how long you are considered a high-risk driver in California depends on the insurance company's guidelines.
 The state determines how long a violation stays on your record, but the insurance company determines how long you're charged for that violation.

-West Virginia car insurance laws for high-risk drivers
+Are West Virginia's insurance requirements for high-risk drivers?

 Methodology